dotWee/OpenKWSolver/README.md

 + Use 9kw's history API to view answered Captchas
 + Make it look beautiful and tidy up the code
-+ Vibrate as soon as new Captcha arrives
++ Let user decide the loop mode (in work)
 + Backport to lower Android API's
-+ Let user decide the loop mode (in work)
 + Add Click mode
 + Documentation
 + Add an Icon